Bounce rate is the bane of every marketer.

 That said, there are a lot of reasons why you might want to cut down your bounce rate.
 From increasing search rankings to improving user experience, lower bounce rate is definitely a marketing metric to strive for.

-In this post, I’m going to share 7 little known tips on how you can cut down your bounce rate.
+In this post, I’m going to share 7 little known tips on how you can reduce your bounce rate.

 1. Find your best performing content and reuse its format and style